-The Southern California Society of Gastroenterology (SCSG) is pleased to announce the 2020 GI and Liver Symposium being held virtually December 4-6, 2020.
-This virtual meeting will be FREE to current SCSG Members, so renew your membership today!
+The Southern California Society of Gastroenterology (SCSG) would like to thank everyone who attended the virtual 2020 GI and Liver Symposium, held December 4-6, 2020.

 This activity has been designed to meet the educational needs of physicians, physician assistants, and nurse practitioners involved in the care of patients with chronic liver disease and gastrointestinal disorders.